jlmelville/smallvis/docs/index.md

 for t-SNE.
 Related: does using an [average distance matrix](https://jlmelville.github.io/smallvis/averaging.html) based on the result of multiple random initializations do better than just picking the result with the lowest error?
 (It doesn't.)
+* A look at an exact gradient version of [LargeVis](https://jlmelville.github.io/smallvis/umap.html).
 * Some initial results using [UMAP](https://jlmelville.github.io/smallvis/umap.html)
 and related methods.
 Also, looking at the effect of borrowing some features from UMAP to see [the effect on t-SNE](https://jlmelville.github.io/smallvis/umaptsne.html) (sadly, not much).